joel-day/custom-monorepo-template/README.md

 # Custom Monorepo Template

 This template builds a mono-repo with its own virtual environment.
-It configures tools to ensure the code runs, follows PEP8 guidelines, and runs on Linux, Windows, and Mac - as well as Python versions 3.10, 3.11, & 3.12.
+It configures tools ensure code follows PEP8 guidelines and runs on Linux, Windows, and Mac - as well as Python versions 3.10, 3.11, & 3.12.

 ## Installation